kghaby/GeKiM/README.md

     }
 }

-# Create a model
+# Initialize a system with your schematic dictionary
 system = gk.schemes.NState(scheme)

 # Choose a simulator and go.
-In this example we're doing a deterministic simulation of the concentrations of each species.
+In this example we're doing a deterministic
+# simulation of the concentrations of each species over time.
 system.simulator = gk.simulators.ODESolver(system)
 system.simulator.simulate()